gealsanchez/database-diagram/README.md

 ### Key Features <a name="key-features"></a>

-- Create a database to store animals' information
+- Create a database to store patients information
-- Insert some data into table, and query it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>